-On the Albany State University campuses, administrative buildings generally are open from 8:00 a.m. until 5:00 p.m.
-The campus buildings may have additional hours pending approval for building usage from the building coordinators.
-Access to individual classrooms and laboratories are limited to those enrolled in the courses meetings there.
-Many cultural and athletic events held in the University Facilities are open to the public.
+On the Albany State University campuses, due to the pandemic all buildings are locked and require key access for entry.
+Access to individual classrooms and laboratories are limited to those enrolled in the courses meeting there.
 All building key control requests shall go through the facilities management department.